FREQUENTLY ASKED QUESTIONS

 When will my child be able to begin taking their Poodle to school?

 If under the age of ten (10) years, it will be a while.
 Between the ages of ten (10) years to fourteen (14) years are “iffy”, depending on the diabetic child’s abilities and willing responsibility levels.
 Your diabetic child must be able to fully handle the Poodle on their own with no help from school staff before they will be allowed to take the Poodle to school.
 Sugar Dogs International, Inc. evaluates each diabetic child and their progress with full dialogue with the diabetic’s parent(s) and school principal before making such determinations.
-Yes, we are available for telephone conferences with school administration at mutually convenient appointment times.
+Yes, we are available for telephone conferences with school administration at mutually convenient pre-scheduled appointment times.

 What about pets in the home?